figma.com

 What was the project about

-This project sat within the consumer lending and property ownership space and aimed to make buying, owning, or investing in property simpler and more transparent for customers.
+This project sat within the consumer lending and property ownership space and aimed to make buying, owning, or investing in property simpler and more transparent digital experience for customers

 What did I focus on?

-When I joined, the team had already validated that digitising the process would deliver value.
-My role was to shape what that looked like across single and joint applicants—covering both investors and owner-occupiers—and test each weekly with real customers.
+The team had a view that digitising the process would deliver value.
+Specifically my role was to shape what that looked like for both single and joint applicants and for both investors and owner-occupiers.

 PRODUCT